 how to make pizza dough from scratch

-Assuming that we are all going for the ‘tastier’ long wait pizza, we will be using cold water.
+Assuming that we are all going for the ‘tastier’ long wait homemade pizza, we will be using cold water.
 Please feel free to substitute for warm water if you want the pizza to be done sooner.

 - Add flour, sugar and yeast to the bowl of a stand mixer.
 Know that sugar is food for the yeast and will help to active it (along with the water).
 Give these dry ingredients a 30s mix